In 2021, businesses will need to get leaner and fitter to overcome the challenges and grasp the opportunities on the horizon.

-Businesses faced a perfect storm as the first wave of support for the economy was due to end this autumn.
+Businesses faced a perfect storm as the first wave of support for the economy was due to end last autumn.
 Then in mid-September the Chancellor gave us a partial, and temporary, reprieve.
 SEISS has been extended to April next year.
-The prohibition on landlord forfeiture has been extended, as has the prohibition on covid-related winding up petitions.
-Loan scheme deadlines have been extended but not by long.
+The prohibition on landlord forfeiture has been extended to 31 March 2021, as has the prohibition on covid-related winding up petitions and business support loan scheme deadlines.
 Repayment of CBILS loans has been extended up to 10 years.
 Deferred VAT is now repayable over a longer period.

 At the same time an entirely new restructuring regime has been introduced offering opportunities that are still to be explored.
-Less helpfully a little noticed change to HMRC preference will affect the banks’ capacity to lend.
-The outlook remains uncertain: will we see the double whammy of a second lockdown and a no-deal Brexit; or will the economy continue a path of gradual and uneven healing?
+Less helpfully the change to HMRC preference that commenced on 1 December 2020 will affect the banks’ capacity to lend.
+The outlook remains uncertain.
+How will the economy recover from a third lockdown and the gradual loosening of restrictions to come?
+Will the emerging frictions of Brexit cause significant additional disruption?
+Or will the economy continue a path of gradual and uneven healing?

-The Chancellor’s reprieve has given a window of opportunity for businesses to ensure they are prepared for next spring.
+The Chancellor’s reprieve has given a window of opportunity for businesses to ensure they are prepared for the wider reopening of our economy.